kullrich/PolyPanner/README.md

 make
 ```

-To validate the installation you can run a unit test.
+To validate the installation you can run the following unit test.
 Docker is required to run metaBAT2 during the unit test.
 The unit test runs on a small mock dataset composed of 4 DNA libraries, each with ~20k paired reads (2x150nt).

 ```
 make test